gainge/btt-manip-backend/README.md

 Use the CSS to locate your seed then perform the specified actions to manip.

+This project is heavily inspired by and based on the previous manip work done by Savestate https://github.com/Savestate2A03/ssbm_rng_manip/

 # Usage
 Every manip consists of two parts:
 * Locating the Seed by rolling random characters